 San Antonio has a number of excellent museums, but two in particular stand out: The McNay Art Museum has an eclectic collection, from medieval to modern, with an emphasis on theater arts and impressionist and postimpressionist pieces; the San Antonio Museum of Art contains a remarkable collection of Mexican folk art.

 Animals small and large are on display at the San Antonio Zoo, and others perform at SeaWorld San Antonio.
 These, along with the giant amusement park Six Flags Fiesta Texas, are sure hits with children.

 San Antonio has a hardy mix of after-dark options.
 The South Bank Complex on the River Walk is the most consistent party scene, but there is entertainment beyond the River Walk, too.
-Trendy types head for the Stone Werks Cafe, and urban cowboys will find beer specials, country music and dancing at Cowboys Dancehall.
+Trendy types head for the Pearl with its bars and jazz club, while urban cowboys will find beer specials, country music and dancing at Cowboys Dancehall.

 Most nightspots close around 2 am, but a few stay open later.

 San Antonio is a Tex-Mex mecca, and natives have been known to experience withdrawal symptoms if away from their favorite eatery for very long.
 The best tacos still come from street vendors, who unpretentiously roll out fresh tortillas before your eyes, especially during Fiesta or other outdoor festivals.
 That said, excellent options are available from neighborhood restaurants and food trucks, too.